Kia Sportage: ANCAP

+Engines

 Fourth generation (QL; 2015)

 Kia unveiled its newly redesigned Sportage at the Frankfurt Motor Show in September 2015, and brought it to market in 2016 (as a 2017 model in North America).
 The company said the contrasting sharp edges and smooth surfaces were inspired by modern fighter jets.

-There are three gasoline engines, as well as one diesel engine in the line-up.
-The gasoline options are a 1.6-liter, 2.0-liter or 2.4-liter, offering around 97 kW/161 N⋅m, 120 kW/200 N⋅m and 138 kW/241 N⋅m respectively, while the diesel is a 2.0-liter turbo that will produce around 135 kW/400 N⋅m.
-A 130 kW/265 N⋅m 1.6 T-GDi turbo-gasoline with an optional seven-speed dual-clutch automatic, and a 136 kW/400Nm 2.0 R-Series diesel.
+There are three petrol engines, as well as one diesel engine in the line-up.
+The petrol options are a 1.6-litre, 2.0-litre or 2.4-litre, offering 97 kW and 161 Nm, 120 kW and 200 Nm, and 138 kW and 241 Nm respectively, while the diesel is a 2.0-litre, R-series turbo producing 135 kW and 400 Nm.
+A 130 kW and 265 Nm 1.6 T-GDi turbo-petrol with an optional seven-speed dual-clutch automatic is also available.
 Front- (FWD) and all-wheel drive (AWD) configurations are available.

-In North America, the new Sportage is offered with three trim levels (LX, EX, and SX).
-Much like the previous model, it is available with two inline-four engine choices, a naturally aspirated 2.4-liter and a turbocharged 2.0-liter.
-The 2.4-liter produces 181 hp and 175 lbft, while the turbocharged engine makes 240 hp and 260 lbft, with small differences in performance dependent on whether FWD or AWD is configured.
+In North America, the fourth generation Sportage was offered with three trim levels (LX, EX, and SX).
+Much like the previous model, it is available with two inline-four engine choices, a naturally aspirated 2.4-litre and a turbocharged 2.0-litre.
+The 2.4-litre produces 181 hp and 175 lbft, while the turbocharged engine makes 240 hp and 260 lbft, with small variations in performance dependent on whether FWD or AWD is configured.
 Both engines are mated to a six-speed automatic transmission.

 Facelift

+In North America, the facelift model was introduced mid-2019 as an early 2020 model year.
+The changes included redesigned headlights and bumpers, with the front end taking cues from the recently introduced Stinger.
+Equipment levels were raised somewhat across the board, while a new, somewhat sporty model called "S" was introduced, priced between the LX and EX models.